Tsigie-beyene/airbnb-clone-project/README.md

 GitHub	:A platform for version control and team collaboration, where source code is stored, reviewed, and managed through Git.
 GitHub: Actions	A CI/CD tool integrated with GitHub to automate testing, building, and deploying the application.
 Markdown:	A lightweight markup language used to create structured documentation such as the README.md file and other project-related guides.

+# Database Design
+🧑 Users
+Represents people using the platform (guests or hosts).

+Key Fields:

+id: Unique identifier for each user

+name: Full name of the user

+email: User's email address (must be unique)

+password_hash: Securely stored password

+role: Guest or Host

+Relationships:

+A user can own multiple properties

+A user can make multiple bookings

+A user can write multiple reviews

+🏠 Properties
+Represents listings posted by hosts.

+Key Fields:

+id: Unique identifier for each property

+owner_id: Foreign key linking to the user who owns the property

+title: Name or short description of the listing

+location: Address or city

+price_per_night: Cost of one night stay

+Relationships:

+A property belongs to one user (host)

+A property can have multiple bookings

+A property can have multiple reviews

+📅 Bookings
+Represents reservations made by users for properties.

+Key Fields:

+id: Unique identifier for each booking

+user_id: Foreign key referencing the guest who made the booking

+property_id: Foreign key linking to the booked property

+start_date: Booking start date

+end_date: Booking end date

+Relationships:

+A booking belongs to one user (guest)

+A booking belongs to one property

+A booking may have one associated payment

+💳 Payments
+Represents payment transactions for bookings.

+Key Fields:

+id: Unique identifier for the payment

+booking_id: Foreign key referencing the booking

+amount: Total amount paid

+payment_method: e.g., Credit Card, PayPal

+status: Paid, Pending, Failed

+Relationships:

+A payment belongs to one booking

+🌟 Reviews
+Represents user feedback on properties.

+Key Fields:

+id: Unique identifier for the review

+user_id: Foreign key referencing the reviewer

+property_id: Foreign key referencing the reviewed property

+rating: Numerical score (e.g., 1 to 5)

+comment: Textual review

+Relationships:

+A review belongs to one user

+A review belongs to one property

+🧬 Entity Relationships Summary
+One User ↔️ Many Properties (as Host)

+One User ↔️ Many Bookings (as Guest)

+One User ↔️ Many Reviews

+One Property ↔️ Many Bookings

+One Property ↔️ Many Reviews

+One Booking ↔️ One Payment

+#